IBM/Hybrid-Cloud-Applications-and-Services/README.md

 3. Use the following commands to login to Cloud Foundry and push your application to the cloud.

-    >Note: Replace <app_name> with an unique application name within your Bluemix region.
+    >Note: Replace <app_name> with an unique application name within your IBM Cloud region.
 This application name is the name of your API container.

     ```bash
     cf login -a https://api.ng.bluemix.net